oronymzy/tips/docs/usgytdl.md

     - Add `(%(resolution)s resolution)` to the output template option to include information in the filename related to the video's resolution.
 - Change the output template option to `-o "%(uploader)s's %(playlist)s-%(playlist_id)s %(playlist_index)s - %(title)s-%(id)s.%(ext)s"` when downloading a playlist to include information in the filenames related to the video's playlist.
     - Change the output template option to `-o "%(playlist_index)s - %(title)s-%(id)s.%(ext)s"` for more compact filenames.
     - Add the `--ignore-errors` option to continue downloading even if download errors are encountered.
-This can be useful if one or more videos are unavailable.
+This can be useful if one or more videos in the playlist are unavailable.

 ## explanation